SolarLune/tetra3d/readme.md

 - [ ] -- -- Model
 - [ ] -- -- Mesh
 - [ ] -- [Prefer Discrete GPU](https://github.com/silbinarywolf/preferdiscretegpu) for computers with both discrete and integrated graphics cards
-- [ ] -- Replace *Color with just the plain Color struct (this would be a breaking change)
+- [x] -- Replace *Color with just the plain Color struct (this would be a breaking change)
 - [ ] -- Replace color usage with HTML or W3C colors? : https://www.computerhope.com/htmcolor.htm#gray / https://www.computerhope.com/jargon/w/w3c-color-names.htm
 - [ ] -- Update to use Generics where possible; we're already on Go 1.18.
 - [ ] -- Move utility objects (quaternion, vector, color, text, matrix, treewatcher, etc) to utility package.
 - [ ] -- Optimize getting an object by path; maybe this could be done with some kind of string serialization, rather than text parsing?
+- [ ] -- Replace panics / log.prints with error returns (e.g. gltf.go)

 Again, it's incomplete and jank.
 However, it's also pretty cool!